-Here are brief details of the bands I have the pleasure of playing in, or of having played in in the past, with links to their websites where one exists, which will have more information on the band, together with sound and video clips, and in the case of Grand Union, a link to the Union Specific CD.
+Here are brief details of the bands I have the pleasure of playing in, or of having played in in the past, with links to their websites where one exists, which will have more information on the band, together with sound and video clips.

 Bosun Higgs English Country Dance Band

-Bosun Higgs English Country Dance Band is my latest band and as well as myself, includes Carly Rose (percussion), Martin Banks (banjo), Keith Holloway (melodeon), and Neil Gledhill (bass saxophone).
+Bosun Higgs English Country Dance Band is my latest band and, as well as myself, includes Carly Rose (percussion), Martin Banks (banjo), Keith Holloway (melodeon), and Neil Gledhill (bass saxophone).
 We all have long-established track records in well-respected combos including Old Swan Band, Token Women, Random, and Grand Union.
 See www.bosunhiggs.co.uk for more information, gigs, and audio and video clips.

 The Old Chapel Band

 The Old Chapel Band is led by Keith Holloway (melodeon) who brought the band together to play one ceilidh in an Oxford college, but right from the first rehearsal (in an old chapel) it became obvious that this was never going to be a “one-off”.
-The current line-up, including myself, Heather White (Tenor Saxophone) and Toby Goss (clarinet), have been performing together since the summer of 2016 until our last gig in March 2022.
+The last line-up, which included Keith Holloway, myself, Heather White (Tenor Saxophone) and Toby Goss (clarinet), performed together from the summer of 2016 until our last gig in March 2022.